thatguynamedandy/rn-redux-mixpanel/README.md

 Configure the `mixpanel` redux middleware by invoking with an options object, containing:

 1. `token` – Your Mixpanel application token.
+1. `getToken` – An optional function, that dynamically retrieves your Mixpanel application token, if provided it will override the value of `token`.
+It is passed `state` as an argument enabling you to pull the mixpanel token from the redux state model.
 2. `ignoreAction` – An optional function, that receives an action and returns a truthy value, if it should be ignored.
 3. `selectDistinctId` – A selector function that returns the `distinct_id` (user id), given the action and store state.
 4. `selectUserProfileData` – A selector function that returns user profile data for a Mixpanel Engage request, given the action and store state.